 The Best Dude Ranch in Montana, An All Inclusive Family Vacation

 You won’t get far in Bigfork, Montana, before you hear the name Doug Averill.
 He is one of eight sons, and completely beloved by the community for his generosity, integrity, and hard work.
 He is also the second-generation owner of Flathead Lake Lodge, one of the top dude ranches in the country.
-He took it over from his father, Les, who had a dream upon returning from the war in 1945: He would build a ranch and hunting lodge for people to experience the Wild, Wild West.
+His father, Les, had a dream upon returning from the war in 1945: He would build a ranch and hunting lodge for people to experience the Wild, Wild West.
 What was once a boys camp became Flathead Lake Lodge, and it slowly began attracting people from all around the world.

 I first learned about dude ranches during my first job in LA, working for a high-profile producer.
 Part of my job was researching fabulous vacations—he hired the right girl!—and dude ranches always came up as a luxury experience the whole family could enjoy.
 When I was invited to Flathead Lake Lodge, I jumped at the chance; I saw it as a compromise with my Eagle Scout husband, who always wants to take me camping.
 Besides, I grew up climbing trees and playing in the creek; I can do outdoorsy from time to time.

 What is it really like being at a dude ranch?

 There is literally something for everyone, and I think The Mister experienced it all.
 While I was most happy going horseback riding, sailing, and getting a massage, my godparents—our travel companions—couldn’t get enough of the hiking.

 Yes, it is rustic.
 At times, it is even “roughing it”—but at the core is family values.
 And that’s what gives this place such heart.